JohannEid/awesome-wanchain/README.md

-## Overview Of Wanchain
+# Overview Of Wanchain

-<a href="https://wanchain.org">Wanchain</a> is a public blockchain working on solving cross-chain interoperability.
+[Wanchain](https://wanchain.org) is a public blockchain working on solving cross-chain interoperability.

 The financial ecosystem of tomorrow will be built on many assets relying on heterogeneous chains, protocols and technologies.
 Wanchain aims to link all these assets, in a **decentralized trustless and permissionless manner.**